shadeed/rtl-styling/posts/rtl-styling.md

 ```

 As you see, I used CSS Logical properties instead of `left` and `right`.
 Next step is the "See All" link.
 Notice that there is an arrow at the end of it.
 Below are the requirements for it:
-- The arrow color should be changed on hover
+- The arrow color should be changed on hover.
-- The arrow should be translated to the right on hover
+- The arrow should be translated to the right on hover.

 I chose to use inline SVG for that purpose.
 When I tried to add a translate animation to the arrow, I thought about RTL.
 There is no logical property for it and I need to explore other solutions.
 The one that I got is animating margins.